Timeline Liberia

 multinational rubber manufacturing giant known for its automobile

-tires, has come under fire from human rights and environmental groups
+tires, has come under fire from human rights and environmental

-a plantation in Liberia.
+conditions at a plantation in Liberia.

 (http://us.oneworld.net/article/view/123600/1/)